London Construction Market No Longer Considered the Most Expensive

 The London construction market being the leader of the capital in terms of building costs has now been shifted marginally to the 2nd position.
 According to the latest International Construction Costs (ICC) report published by Arcadis, Geneva is ranked top on the list as the most expensive city in the world, and London was ranked second and Copenhagen third position.

-Arcadis cost comparison was developed to cover over 20 buildings functions which looks at comparative construction cost across 100 global cities.
-It was based on a survey of construction cost, the review of market conditions, and the professional judgment from its global team of experts.
+Arcadis cost comparison was developed to cover over 20 building functions which look at comparative construction costs across 100 global cities.
+It was based on a survey of construction costs, a review of market conditions, and professional judgment from its global team of experts.
 These calculations are based on US dollars and indexed against the price of each building type relative to Amsterdam.

 The prices were estimated to decrease by 4% but this was offset by the Sterling strengthening by a comparable value against the dollar.
 The expectation is that the Tender Price Indices (TPIs) remain flat in 2021, before picking up from 2022 and returning to regular 4-5% by 2023.

 |1.
 Geneva||6.
 New York|

 Causes Of The Marginal Shift Of the London Construction Market